hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 - **SHALL** implement the requirements on [Suppressed Data](general-requirements.html#suppressed-data) when an element is NOT allowed to be shared.
 - **SHALL** implement the requirements on [Missing Data](general-requirements.html#missing-data) when an element value is not known.

-When a *Must Support* element requires a more tightly stated obligation, this obligation is specified in the AU Core Responder [obligation extension](https://hl7.org/fhir/extensions/StructureDefinition-obligation.html) on the element definition.
+When a *Must Support* element requires additional or stronger obligation, this obligation is specified in the AU Core Responder [obligation extension](https://hl7.org/fhir/extensions/StructureDefinition-obligation.html) on the element definition.

 #### AU Core Requester
 An AU Core Requester: